nalakas/relativevelocity/README.md

 # RELATIVE VELOCITY
 <h4> Synopsis about our project </h4>

-We are developing a project for relative velocity experiment simulation.If we give details which we have about one or two objects then here find relative velocity and show above object movement.This project most important to students for their studies.relavant to this simulations shown in the project there are problems in finding relative velocity(mechanics in Physics and in aplied mathamatics).
-Also lecturer can use this simulation to give lectures
+We have developed this project for relative velocity experiment simulations.
+We can find relative velocity of an object or two objects using this project.
+This project is suitable for student who follow relative velocity for their studies and lectures also can use this simulation for their relative velocity lectures.

 we used jquery,bootstrap, html,css and javascript.